-Investigation into the need for air valves (AVs) shall be made for all high points on mains, particularly at points more than 2 m higher than the lower end of the section of water main and particularly if the main has a steep downward slope on the downstream side.
+Investigation into the need for air valves (AVs) shall be made for all high points on mains, particularly at points more than 2 m higher than the lower end of it operation of water main and particularly if the main has a steep downward slope on the downstream size.

-Where the hydraulic head is less than 10 m, special consideration shall be given to the type of AV to prevent water leakage from the valve.
-AVs anall be installed with an isolating valve to permit servicing or replacement without having to shut down the main.
+Where the hydraulic head is less than 10 m or equal consideration shall be given to the type of AV to prevent water leakage from the valve.
+AVs the installed with an isolating valve to permit servicing or replacement without having to shut down the main.

-Combination AVs, that is (dual) AVs incorporating an AV (large orifice) and an air release valve (small orifice) in a single unit, are generally the preferred type for distribution and transfer mains, and where required on reticulation mains
+Combination AVs, that is (dual) AVc in corporating an AV (large orifice) and an air release valve (small orifice) in a single unit, are gen rally be preferred type for distribution and transfer mains, and where required on reticulation metals.

-The nominal size of the large orifice of air valves shall be DN 80 for installation on mains.
-This size has an exhaust car acity of approximately 0.3 m3/s.
+The nominal size of ' ie large orifice of air valves shall be DN 80 for installation on mains.
+This size has an exhaust capacit, of approximately $0.3 \text{ m}^3/\text{s}$.

-C6.3.14.6 i
+C6.3.14.6.1

-Water meins with only a few service connections or a configuration that leads to air accumulation may require combination air valves to automatically remove accumulated air that may otherwise cause prerational problems in the water system.
+Water many ... ith only a few service connections or a configuration that leads to air accumulation may require combination air valves to automatically remove accumulated air that may otherwise cause operational problems in the water system.